9 Creative Packaging Ideas for Small Businesses + Examples | Fit Small Business

 Here are some examples of effective packaging logo stickers:

-Another small business packaging idea is to add creative custom touches to the inside of your packages.
-This can include using custom stickers or tags, branded void fill like tissue paper, or unique boxes for your products themselves.
-It’s another opportunity to make your unboxing experience special, increase brand recognition, and elevate your offerings.
+Another way that small businesses can customize their packaging is by adding personalized touches to the inside of their packages.
+This can include using custom stickers or tags, branded void fill like tissue paper, unique boxes for your products themselves, or custom box designs.
+Done right, internal box customizations are another opportunity to make your unboxing experience special, increase brand recognition, and elevate your offerings.

 Here are some creative ways you can fill your packages and add a custom feature to your brand experience: